-In the Buckeye State, drivers pay an average annual cost of $328 annually for minimum coverage and $1,034 annually for full coverage car insurance, based on 2021 quoted premiums from Quadrant Information Services.
-Ohio’s average rates are significantly less than the average cost of car insurance in the U.S., which is $565 for minimum coverage and $1,674 per year for full coverage.
+In the Buckeye State, Bankrate found that drivers pay an average annual cost of $328 for minimum coverage and $1,034 for full coverage car insurance, based on 2021 quoted premiums from Quadrant Information Services.
+Ohio’s average rates are significantly less than the average cost of car insurance in the U.S., which is $565 per year for minimum coverage and $1,674 per year for full coverage.

 |Average annual premium for minimum coverage in Ohio||Average annual premium for full coverage in Ohio|

 How to find the best car insurance in Ohio